johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Ignore Strict-Transport-Security for localhost.** `Strict-Transport-Security` (STS) response headers can cause problems for localhost web servers because STS applies host-wide, across all ports.
 This causes compatibility problems for web developers testing locally.
 It also affects end-users who use software packages that commonly start localhost web servers for ephemeral reasons.
 For example, communication of an auth token from a web sign-in to a local software package.
 If one local listener sets `Strict-Transport-Security` on a localhost response, it's applied to all subsequent localhost requests regardless of port.

-  Edge 132 resolves this problem by ignoring `Strict-Transport-Security` headers on responses from localhost URLs.
+  Microsoft Edge 132 resolves this problem by ignoring `Strict-Transport-Security` headers on responses from localhost URLs.

-- **Keyboard focusable scroll containers.** The rollout of this feature (from Edge 130) was stopped due to an accessibility regression.
-This issue is fixed and the feature continues to rollout with Edge 132.
+- **Keyboard focusable scroll containers.** The rollout of this feature (from Microsoft Edge 130) was stopped due to an accessibility regression.
+This issue is fixed and the feature continues to roll out with Microsoft Edge 132.
 [KeyboardFocusableScrollersEnabled]( /deployedge/microsoft-edge-policies#keyboardfocusablescrollersenabled) is the policy for this feature.

 - **Private State Token API Permissions Policy default allowlist wildcard.** Access to the Private State Token API is gated by Permissions Policy features.
 Edge 132 updates the default allowlist for both `private-state-token-issuance` and `private-state-token-redemption` features from `self` to `*` (wildcard).